 - Students with more interest in American military cemeteries, commemoration, and collective memory may wish to do further research on other ABMC cemeteries to learn about their design.
-Additionally, students can gain stronger historical context and understanding concerning cemetery design and memory by reading Kate Lemay's book, Triumph of the Dead: American World War II Cemeteries, Monuments, and Diplomacy in France (2018). - Students with more interest in international military cemeteries, commemoration, and collective memory may wish to research the cemeteries of other countries involved in World War I and World War II, to compare and contrast them with their American counterparts - Teachers can enhance students' interest in the role of cemetery design and commemoration by exploring these related lesson plans on ABMCEducation.org: - Analyzing How Sacrifice is Memorialized - Cemeteries and Communities: Identifying Local Perspectives during the Construction of an Overseas Military Cemetery - Design a Battle Monument - Who's Who and Why?: Examining the Sculptures at Lorraine American Cemetery
+Additionally, students can gain stronger historical context and understanding concerning cemetery design and memory by reading Kate Lemay's book, Triumph of the Dead: American World War II Cemeteries, Monuments, and Diplomacy in France (2018). - Students with more interest in international military cemeteries, commemoration, and collective memory may wish to research the cemeteries of other countries involved in World War I and World War II, to compare and contrast them with their American counterparts - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
+These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in war and memory by exploring these related lesson plans: - Analyzing How Sacrifice is Memorialized - Decisions in Postwar America: Remembrance of our Nation's Fallen Heroes